Here’s the best format for a bootable USB drive:

 For anybody who works with alternate operating systems, like Linux and macOS, you will encounter alternatives.

-Choosing Windows bootable USB NTFS or FAT32 or FATex comes down to size and function.
+Choosing Windows bootable USB NTFS, FAT32, or FATex comes down to size and function.

 Compare the file system capabilities against the size of your files and operating system.

 You may also want to consider the default setting for your system.

 Windows XP Bootable USB: NTFS, FAT32, or FATex?